-4.Usage Steps
+Figure 12. δNq,E in Sr2RuO4 calculated by J-DOS (with n_q=201)

+4.Step-by-Step Guide of Software

+Please describe in steps how to install your package on a new computer, and how to open up your app.
+Give screen snapshots if that helps.

 First, select the number of energy bands.
 This app can support the calculation of single energy band and two energy bands.
 Then choose to use T matrix or JDOS method for calculation.

 Next, choose the model for energy band function and energy gap function.
-If you choose 'custom function', you need to fill in fill in the blank in the corresponding position.
+If you choose 'custom function', you need to fill in the blank in the corresponding position.

 ATTENTION: the input function of ‘custom function’ needs to conform to the MATLAB function writing format.
 Take Bi2Sr2CaCu2O8+δ as an example.
 This is a one band material.
 The energy band function and gap function are